huaminghuangtw/Evergreen-Notes/Fleeting-Notes/Fleeting-Notes.md

 * Sorry, but I can’t make it; maybe another time.
 * Thanks for thinking of me, but I can’t.
 * No, thanks.
-Mike Tyson famously said, “Everyone has a plan until they get punched in the mouth.”

-Try to disprove your best loved ideas.

-A four-pack on love:

-In what ways is it easy for you to show love?

-In what ways is it hard for you to show love?

-In what ways is it easy for you to receive love?

-In what ways is it hard for you to receive love?

-The true delight is in the finding out rather than in the knowing.” — Isaac Asimov

 The one who loves to climb will climb higher than the one who loves the view from the summit.